 It will apply to workers “across all sectors and industries” with the exception of small businesses employing fewer than 15 people.

-One of the main driving forces behind this change is the growing garment sector.
-With exports of over US$1.5 billion worth of clothes and materials in 2014 (a 66% increase in two years), the garments sector is one of the fastest growing in Myanmar.
+One of the main driving forces behind this change is Myanmar’s growing garment sector.
+With exports of over US$1.5 billion worth of clothes and materials in 2014 (a 66% increase in two years), the garments sector is one of the country’s fastest growing.

 Race for the Lowest Wages in Asia

 Once a thriving industry, Myanmar’s garment sector was hit hard by sanctions imposed by the United States, stripped of trade benefits and abandoned by brands that feared the risk associated with the former junta.

 In a bid to change this, Myanmar lawmakers passed a minimum wage law in 2013.
 But negotiations between employers, trade unions, and the government were delayed by the garment workers’ strikes.
 Garment factory owners, many from China and South Korea, threatened to close if the minimum wage was set too high.

 Even this relatively low minimum wage was strongly opposed by some employers.
 They claim that low worker productivity in Myanmar meant they could not afford to pay more.

 In Myanmar, low pay is one of the main reasons why many locals leave their home country to seek better livelihoods.
 Those who receive education find themselves working in better conditions for more pay in other countries.

 But those who did not receive an education go on to be immigrant workers in neighboring countries.
 Conditions are often poor for migrants, and they sometimes work illegally.